 In 1976, he was elected moderator of the 43rd General Assembly—one of only seven ruling elders so honored.
 The Hoogerhydes have eight children, 20 grandchildren, and four great-grandchildren.
 Marlene and four of their children have helped over the years to facilitate the hospitalization and pension programs.
-Garry continues to work part time with two of his children on the pension program.

 Picture: Garry Hoogerhyde at the 1993 General Assembly